 Top Feature 3 Description

-The feature 3 it is intended to verify the SFR write operation, since the timing need to be respected.
-The sub-blocks need to write just in the end of the Machine Cycle in the second clock (posedge or negedge).
+The SFR space can be accessed only by direct addressing, occupying the block of addresses from 80H through FFH.
+The feature 3 it is intended to verify the SFR read and write operation, since the timing and addressability need to be respected.

 Verification Steps for F3.V1

-For this feature will be stimulated random instructions to stimulate all sub-blocks to do some SFR write.
-The checkers need to verify if the SRF write operation is according to the timing specification.
+For this feature will be stimulated random instructions to stimulate all sub-blocks to do some SFR read and write.
+The checkers need to verify if the SRF read and write operations are according to specification.

 Top Feature 4 Description

+The Serial block is responsible for receive and transmit data through the serial ports.
+It has the synchronous and asynchronous mode and can work with 8 (synchronous) or 9 (asynchronous) data bits.

+The serial blocks have a special register called SCON which controls the serials modes and interrupts.
+Added, there is a serial buffer register (SBUF) which transmits and receives registers physically separately.

+It is possible to set tree different baud rates depending on the operation modes.
+All of them are fixed rates according with the machine cycle.

-The feature four it is intended to verify the serial block functionality.
+The feature four it is intended to verify the Serial block functionality.
 This sub-block needs to work in parallel with other instructions in both operational modes.
 In mode 2, the serial needs to transmit and receives in a full-duplex way, while other instructions are being treated by the core.

 Verification Steps for F4.V1